Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 statement was

 true.
-This is because the semi-colon terminated the if
+This is because the semi-colon terminated the if statement and then the code inside the

 curly